Monthly Private Gallery

 That’s my reasoning.
 If you’re someone who’s putting their work on Instagram and not spending much time growing an email list or building their own platform, I ask that you reconsider.
 And if you have any questions about it, definitely reach out.

 If you’re interested in having access to the gallery, sign up for the email list below.
-I update the gallery once a month (usually on the 15th) and send out a new password when it’s ready.
+I update the gallery once a month (usually around the 15th) and send out a new password when it’s ready.